Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 3. Use DNScale's Anycast Network

 DNScale's anycast DNS network ensures that your authoritative servers respond quickly from geographically distributed points of presence.
 When a resolver's cache expires, it gets the fresh record from the nearest DNScale node with minimal latency.
+This is more effective than unicast DNS setups where all queries go to a single location.

 Common Propagation Misconceptions